[Webinar] Go beyond MCQ with the University of Edinburgh

-According to Pearson: “we are in the midst of the single biggest economic shift since the Industrial Revolution.
-Technology, automation, globalization and an unpredictable political environment are affecting everything about our world — especially work and education.”
+“We are in the midst of the single biggest economic shift since the Industrial Revolution.”

 While new technologies facilitate access to education, learners are encouraged to teach themselves: they map out their own path, brick by brick.
 In terms of learning methods, 80% of learners in China, the United States, Australia, and Europe say they prefer short lectures or online tools.